True Competitive Advantage With the Parrots

 Individuals with an interactive style are often great communicators who can easily connect with others and build rapport.
-They are often described as charming and charismatic, naturally making others feel comfortable and at ease.
+They are often described as charming and charismatic, and they naturally make others feel comfortable and at ease.
 They are skilled at building relationships and persuading others and have a natural ability to communicate effectively and connect with others.

 Parrots see possibilities where others see obstacles.
 They are often described as having a pioneering spirit.
 They are creative and enjoy exploring new ideas, concepts, and opportunities.
 They are often highly adaptable and thrive in new or changing environments.